guard/guard/README.md

                        This is useful when switching Git branches.
 * `e`, `exit`:         Stop all Guards and quit Guard.

-Instead of running all Guards by pressing `<enter>`, you can also run a single Guard by entering its name:
+Instead of running all Guards with the `↩` key, you can also run a single Guard by entering its name:

 ```bash
 > rspec